List of lakes of Rhode Island

 This is a list of lakes and ponds in Rhode Island, United States.

 The state contains hundreds of bodies of water, totaling to 20749 acres of freshwater.
 The 237 largest lakes and ponds make up 91% of all inland freshwater area in the state.
 Most lakes in Rhode Island are manmade, only 25% are natural, five of these are greater than 100 acres in area.
 There are an additional nine large saltwater coastal lagoons along the south coast of Rhode Island.
+Swimming, fishing, and/or boating are permitted in some of these lakes, but not all.